Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 Yes, with common-sense precautions.
 The tourist neighborhoods — Paulista, Vila Madalena, Jardins, Pinheiros, Liberdade — are safe during the day and manageable at night.

 The number one rule: keep your phone in your pocket, not in your hand, when walking on streets.
 Phone snatching (by foot or motorcycle) is the most common petty crime.
 Use a crossbody bag.
-Don't wear expensive jewelry.
+Skip the expensive jewelry.

 At night, take Uber door-to-door.
-Don't walk alone near Luz station, Se Cathedral, or the Praca da Republica area after dark.
-The city is significantly safer than its reputation suggests, but it's still a megacity — treat it like you would any other 22-million-person urban area.
+Avoid walking alone near Luz station, Se Cathedral, or the Praca da Republica area after dark.
+The city is significantly safer than its reputation suggests, but it's still a megacity — treat it the way you'd treat any other 22-million-person metropolis.

-You should learn basic phrases.
-English is not widely spoken outside upscale hotels and international restaurants.
+Learn a few basic phrases and you'll be rewarded.
+English isn't widely spoken outside upscale hotels and international restaurants.

 What's the best way to get around?